qdrant/landing_page/qdrant-landing/content/articles/solving-contexto.md

 Benefits of this approach:

-- It is stochastic. if there are inconsistencies in the input data, the algorithm can tolerate them.
+- It is stochastic.
+If there are inconsistencies in the input data, the algorithm can tolerate them.
 - The algorithm does not require using exactly the same model as used in the game.
 It can work with any distance metric and any dimensionality of the vector space.
 - The algorithm is invariant to the order of the input data.
 - Algorithm only relies on the relative similarity of the words and can be easily adapted to other types of input.